Copyright 1998

 It Begins with Cold Symptoms I was running around on my usual business, reading, and beginning to see the need of a secondary project when suddenly it hit me.
 I wasn't feeling too well.
 Not at all!
-Thank goodness for my houseboy.
+Thank goodness for my househelp.
 He fixed supper and after eating, I went right to bed.
 Sore throat, headache, and fever.
-I really sweated up a storm that night.
+I sweated up a storm that night.
 The bed was drenched.
 I immediately looked up all the symptoms of malaria.
-I didn't think so, but I spent the day in bed again.
+I didn't think I had it, but I spent the day in bed again.
 I wished I could say I slept but I didn't.

 After a few days, I felt good enough to go to Monrovia for a meeting.
 The day went well but I had a horrible night!
 I woke up freezing even though I was fully clothed and wearing a lined jacket.
 I moved to an unairconditioned room.
 I moaned, tossed, groaned, and sweated all night.
 It was awful.
 I threw up once and then diarrhea began.
 I awoke from a strange dream and saw one of my friends.
 She said I looked awful and put me back in bed.